Why Gold? The Complete Beginner's Guide to Gold Investment

 Market Timing Risk

-- Buying at peaks can mean years to break even
+Can mean years to break even

 Who Should Consider Gold?